talbarda18/mini-Quiz-Generator---java/README.md

 and lines 3-5 are the other answers.

 ---------------------for example:
-Question 1:  How many points does David Star have?
+Question 1:  How many points does David Star have?</br>
 Six
 Five
 Nine